Field Guide To Interchanges

 SPUI, detail

-At right is a SPUI and the exit traffic configuration.
+Above is a SPUI and the exit traffic configuration.
 Just as with an at-grade intersection, opposing left turns can occur at the same time without interfering.
 Now the interchange can be controlled by one traffic signal assembly with three phases: thru traffic, surface street; left-turning exit traffic (red); left-turning entrance traffic (blue).

 SPUI's are new to some areas, and drivers can be unfamiliar with how they work.
 Often special signals and channeling (using curbs and barriers to guide traffic) are set in place to help.
-A new SPUI on California 237 in Mountain View generated letters to the newspaper asking why the interchange was so strange.
+A new SPUI on California 237 in Mountain View generated letters to the newspaper in 1994 asking why the interchange was so strange.

 History